64kramsystem/personal_notes/topics/chef.md

 # Version with multiple packages; it installs them faster, and has a more compact output.
 # The `version` attributes takes an Array, in this case.
 #
+# WATCH OUT!!!!
+If set to use multiple packages in a single resource, subscribers of a single package
+# won't be notified!!!
+#
 package %w(package1 package2)

 # Install a deb package from a local file.
 # Ignores the hold status.
 # Can't install from HTTP (as of Sep/2024, documentation is ambiguous in a place).
 #
+# WATCH OUT!
+The package will be installed independently of which version is installed.
 # WATCH OUT!
 Passing multiple package names+versions to it is supported, but it seems it doesn't work
 # as intended - in one case, it invoked `dpkg -i` for a package, even if unnecessary (see below).
 #